Shivam-Kumar9/Sephora-clone/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Move  files from folder gather it on same place.
+3. Move  files from folder and gather it on same place.
 4. Open the index.html file in your web browser.
 5. Alternatively, you can use a local development server such as Live Server (for VS Code) to run the project.